Furnace Repair Checklist

 - Put in the new filter with the arrow pointing toward the heating system to keep damage from happening.

 Flat filters should be replaced monthly, while pleated filters should last about three months.
-You can also get a washable filter that will work for about 10 years.
 If you have children or pets, you may have to replace your filter more often.

 To make the procedure easier down the line, draw with a permanent marker on your furnace exterior or ductwork to list the airflow direction and filter size.